COVID-19 Contact Tracing and You

 Is It Safe to Give Out Information to Contact Tracers?

-Tulare County currently has over 75 full-time contact tracers and is looking to hire more, with a goal of having over 100 contact tracers working at various locations throughout the county.
+Tulare County currently has over 75 full-time contact tracers, with a goal of having over 100 contact tracers working at various locations throughout the county.
 To be a contact tracer, a person must have customer service skills, computer skills, and be able to pass a background check.
 Multi-lingual skills are preferred but not required.
 Currently, contact tracers in Tulare County make over $15 an hour.

 Contact tracers are certified and must complete a multi-day training program, learning the foundations of contact tracing, personal health information and confidentiality laws, customer service training, and systems training for the statewide Cal Connect contact tracing system for COVID-19.